Tuition and Fees

-Fenwick High School has a financial assistance program in order to assist families with the cost of tuition.
-Families must apply each year for financial assistance.
-This year, Fenwick will award just over $2.0 million in need-based assistance.
+Fenwick High School has a tuition assistance program in order to assist families with the cost of tuition.
+Families must apply each year for tuition assistance.
+This year, Fenwick awarded $2.2 million in need-based assistance.

 Daniel Murphy Scholarship Fund